Neptune-enCD/sheet-state-drive/README.md

 ### Step 1: Spreadsheet Configuration
 1. Initialize a new, empty Google Spreadsheet.
-2. Navigate to the **Extensions** menu and select **Apps Script**.
-3. Replace any existing code in the editor with the logic provided in the following file:
+2. read through the directory along with the logic provided in the following file:
    * [Access Spreadsheet Formulas (formulas.js)](formulas.js)
+3. copy and paste the formulas directly into the cells directed for the individual formulas
-4. Save the script project.
+4. Save the spreadsheet

 ### Step 2: Implementation
-after the spreadsheet is set up and the code is entered into app-script, swap the constant **"SSD-ID"** with your spreadsheet ID (docs.google.com/spreadsheet/**yourID**/edit)
+after the spreadsheet is set up and the code is entered into app-script, swap the constant **"SSD-URL"** with your spreadsheet URL

 ---